 - plant extracts with antioxidant properties

-👉 If this problem applies to you, see the separate guide:
+👉 If this problem affects you, see a separate guide:

-Serums with niacinamide help regulate sebum production, minimize the appearance of pores, and support the skin's hydrolipid barrier.
-They are suitable for oily, combination, and blemish-prone skin.
+Niacinamide serums help regulate sebum secretion, reduce pore visibility, and support the skin's hydrolipid barrier.
+They work well for oily, combination, and blemish-prone skin.

 Regenerating serum - when the skin barrier is weakened

-Regenerating formulas are especially important after intensive treatments, during periods of skin stress or in cases of hypersensitivity.
+Regenerating formulas are especially important after intensive treatments, during periods of skin stress, or with hypersensitivity.

 - ceramides